kca169/CourseMapper/README.md

 ## Clone the repository
 On a UNIX-style system (macOS and Linux), the command to clone the git repository should take the following form (assuming HTTPS is to be used)

 `$ git clone https://csil-git1.cs.surrey.sfu.ca/bvhall/coursemapper.git`

 ## Running CourseMapper
-Within the root (highest) level of the local repository cloned previously, run the following command.
+Within the root (highest) level of the local repository cloned previously, run the following command:

-`$ python manage.py runserver `
+`$ python manage.py runserver`

 This will start a local web-server that will allow you to test CourseMapper.
-Assuming you are running a standard networking configuration, entering the address
+Assuming you are running a standard networking configuration, entering the address:

 `127.0.0.1:8000`